In Esther Forbes's Johnny Tremain, 1944 Newbery Medal winner and another favorite middle-school reading assignment, Rab dies at the end.

 Jock of the Bushveld.
 Jock winds up getting shot by accident, because people were on the lookout for a chicken-stealing dog.
 Jock, having killed the actual culprit, returns to the farm and gets shot in a case of mistaken identity.
 The trope is justified here because it's a true story.

-Mick Harte Was Here, aside from the Anvilicious moral ("Wear a bike helmet!"), is a well-done example that shows how the narrator Phoebe and her family deal with the loss of her big brother.
+Mick Harte Was Here is a well-done example that shows how the narrator Phoebe and her family deal with the loss of her younger brother.
 It won the William Allen White Children's Book Award.

 Of the books in the Redwall series, Martin the Warrior is generally held as the best, and the most tragic.
 Martin's true love Rose is senselessly killed at the end.
 Also note that as this was a prequel, it was pretty much guaranteed to have a Downer Ending.